hotwax/mantle-shopify-connector/upgrade/v2.6.1/UpgradeSteps.md

                 ORDER BY PROCESSED_DATE DESC
                 LIMIT 1;
         ```
-4. Retrieve the InitDate from the result.
+5. Retrieve the InitDate from the result.
-5. Update the same SystemMessage by adding MessageDate to the retrieved InitDate.
+6. Update the same SystemMessage’s message_date with the retrieved init_date value.